davexre/sitescan/README.md

-Package sitescan is a basic web scraping tool that compares two file trees, and prints out the differences.
+sitescan is a basic web scraping tool that compares two file trees, and prints out the differences.

 sitescan can be configured in several different ways.
 At a minimum, it needs to be told the correct URLs to visit.
 It can also handle basic HTTP authentication